TUM-DSE/research-work-info/thesis/THESIS-README.md

-# Guidelines
+# Thesis guidelines

-Please have these guidelines in mind when writing your thesis and preparing your presentation.
+Please have these guidelines in mind when writing your thesis.

 ## Template

-Please use the following template for writing your thesis: [Thesis template](https://latex.tum.de/templates/5e18420186d30de7011c9ea2)
+- Please use the following template for writing your thesis: [Thesis template](https://latex.tum.de/templates/5e18420186d30de7011c9ea2)

-## Submission

-The final version should be submitted to the Advisor at least two weeks and to the Chair Professor at least one week before the submission deadline.

 ## Structure for the thesis